Monarch butterfly: Adult

 The adult's wingspan ranges from 8.9 to 10.2 cm.
 The upper sides of the wings are tawny orange, the veins and margins are black, and two series of small white spots occur in the margins.
 Monarch forewings also have a few orange spots near their tips.
 Wing undersides are similar, but the tips of forewings and hindwings are yellow-brown instead of tawny orange and the white spots are larger.
 The shape and color of the wings change at the beginning of the migration and appear redder and more elongated than later migrants.
 Wings size and shape differ between migratory and nonmigratory monarchs.
 Monarchs from eastern North America have larger and more angular forewings than the western population.

 In eastern North American populations, overall wing size in the physical dimensions of wings varies.
 Males tend to have larger wings than females and are typically heavier than females.
 Both males and females have similar thoracic dimensions.
 Female monarchs tended to have thicker wings, which are thought to convey greater tensile strength and reduce the likelihood of being damaged during migration.
 Additionally, females had lower wing loading than males, meaning females require less energy to fly.

 Adults are sexually dimorphic.
 Males are slightly larger than females and have a black spot on a vein on each hindwing.
 The spots contain androconial scales that produce pheromones that many Lepidoptera use during courtship.
 Females are often darker than males and have wider veins on their wings.
 The ends of the abdomens of males and females differ in shape.

 The adult thorax has six legs, but like all Nymphalidae, the forelegs are small and held against the body.
 The butterfly uses only its middle and hind legs when walking and clinging.

 Adults typically live for 2–5 weeks during their breeding season.
 Larvae growing in high densities are smaller, have lower survival, and weigh less as adults compared with those growing in lower densities.

+Excessive cardenolide consumption adversely affects the growth and survival of monarch larvae.
+When laying eggs, reproducing monarch females therefore tend to select individual milkweed plants, such as many of those of Asclepias syriaca (common milkweed), whose sap has moderate levels of cardenolides.